 At Holymead Primary School we recognise the need to create a curriculum that balances the need for a procedural understanding of number and the operations, alongside a deeper conceptual understanding of the links between topics.
-This will be achieved through using a range of quality resources including: NCETM Progression with Reasoning documents; NCETM Mastery resources; White Rose Maths documents; Maths No Problem textbooks; Nrich website.
+This will be achieved through using rich tasks [Nrich, NCETM Progression with Reasoning documents, NCETM Teaching for Mastery, White Rose Maths documents] and other problem solving and reasoning resources.

-Our approach follows mastery principles so that:
+The emphasis during teaching follows mastery principles so that:

-- future mathematical learning is built on solid foundations which do not need to be re-taught - children are supported through structured interventions (e.g. Numicon) as well as rapid response groups to overcome misconceptions and difficulties - children are better able to keep up with their peers, so that gaps in attainment are narrowed and attainment of all is raised.
+- future mathematical learning is built on solid foundations which do not need to be re-taught - children are supported through interventions to meet the age related expectation each year including flexible rapid response groups - children are better able to keep up with their peers, so that gaps in attainment are narrowed and attainment of all is raised.

 Teachers will plan units of work that last for three to four weeks.
 The units will address misconceptions and common difficulties with topics.
-This allows a full in-depth immersion into topics where the maths can be fully explored.
-It enables connections to be made ensuring pupils gain the solid foundation that can be built upon over time.
+This allows a full in-depth immersion where the maths can be fully explored and enables connections to be made ensuring pupils gain the solid foundation that can be built upon over time.